October 1, 2024 · 22 mins read

 3. Customer service charge: businesses and merchants are prohibited from charging additional charge to customers for using credit cards.

-4. Transparency and honesty: merchants and credit card issuers must clearly state the terms of credit card swipe charges applicable to the user from the very beginning and additional hidden costs should not reflect at the time of using the card.
+4. Transparency and honesty: merchants and credit card issuers must clearly state the terms of rbi guidelines for credit card swipe charges applicable to the user from the very beginning and additional hidden costs should not reflect at the time of using the card.
 The user should be made aware of the terms and conditions for domestic and international credit card swipe charges across all platforms.

 Read More:: Is a 750 Credit Score Good?